dcrapis/oceandao-wiki/Voting.md

 ![](https://github.com/dcrapis/oceandao-wiki-files/blob/main/voting-oceandao.png)

+**Single Ballot:**
-Once voting begins you will see the active proposals on the ballot.
+- Once voting begins you will see the active proposals.
 Starting in R11, all Grant Proposals will be listed in a *single voting ballot*.
-This means that you can use your OCEAN tokens *once* to vote Yes/No on proposals (Note: this is different from previous rounds that had multiple ballots and you could use all your ocean repeatedly on different proposals).
+This means that you can use your OCEAN tokens *once* to vote Yes or No on proposals (Note: this is different from previous rounds that had one Yes/No ballot for each proposal and you could use all your ocean repeatedly on different proposals).

 **Voting:**
 - Connect your Web3 wallet containing your OCEAN tokens.